It is a coming of age celebration for Oxton Art Fair on the weekend of November 29, 2019, as it turns sweet 16.

-Innovation: Members and annual guests will present a diverse mix of interesting and innovative art in the form of; photography, printmaking and painting.
-Plus, beautifully hand-crafted pieces including; ceramics, jewellery, woodcraft and textiles.
-Viewed as Wirral’s must-visit pre-Christmas event, it gives both gift buyers and browsers a chance to chat to the artists about their work and if they choose, purchase a truly individual piece for their friends, family or home.
+Our members and annual guests will present a diverse mix of interesting and innovative art in the form of, photography, printmaking and painting and hand-crafted pieces including; ceramics, jewellery and textiles.
+Viewed as one of Wirral’s mustvisit pre-festive events, it gives both gift buyers and browsers a chance to chat to the artists about their work and if they choose, purchase a truly individual piece for their friends, family or home.

 Family: There will be children’s art activities on throughout the weekend and refreshments for sale in the fabulous Williamson Café to help make this a truly all-round family event.

-This year, the fair will be opened by Angela Samata, Winston Churchill Fellow for research into Outsider Art and former coordinator of the John Moores Painting Prize.
-Angela said:
+This year, the fair will be opened by Angela Samata, Winston Churchill Fellow for research into Outsider Art and former co-ordinator of the John Moores Painting

 ``The relationship that has developed between the Williamson and Oxton Artists through this initiative has been mutually rewarding and very satisfying.
 The quality of work produced by local artists is undeniable and we are pleased to be a focus of activity throughout the year, but especially for this event.
 The Oxton Art Fair goes from strength to strength and it now represents the busiest weekend of the year at the gallery.
 I look forward to seeing the work that is presented as there are always surprises that make each new year an exciting opportunity.``